 What is your title, and can you explain what your daily responsibilities are?

-What inspired you most to become a Photographer?
+What inspired you most to become a Photographer/photo artist?
 Why did you pursue this as a career?

 What do you think is the biggest obstacle to pursuing a career in the creative fields?

-With all the new versions of Photoshop and Lightroom what changes do you personally feel are the most exciting or brilliant?
+With all the new versions of Photoshop what changes do you personally feel are the most exciting or brilliant?

-What Photographers & Photoshop artists do you follow, and why do they stand out from others in your opinion?
+What Photoshop artists/creatives do you follow, and why do they stand out from others in your opinion?

 What social networks do you like most?
-Which present good examples of Photography the best?
+Which present good examples of Photoshop and Photography the best?

 What is your prediction of the evolution of social networks?
 How do you think these networks will showcase artists and Photographers better in the future?

-What predictions do you have for the future of Photoshop and Lightroom?
+What predictions do you have for the future of Photoshop and Photography?